imAlessas/db-SQL-exercises/README.md

 #### [query-9](src/queries/music/query-9.sql)

-_The names of the singers who have only sung as soloists._ A similar apporach is used here as well, relying on a `VIEW` and to the `EXCEPT` set operator.
+_The names of the singers who have only sung as soloists._ A similar approach is used here as well, relying on a `VIEW` and to the `EXCEPT` set operator.

 #### [query-10](src/queries/music/query-10.sql)